VerA: Versatile Anonymization Applicable to Clinical Facial Photographs: Related Work

 \textbf{Image generation and inversion.} With the progress from PGGAN~\cite{karras2018progressive} to StyleGAN~\cite{karras2019style,karras2020analyzing}, a multitude of methods invert and edit images in the latent space.
 For inversion, ReStyle~\cite{alaluf2021restyle} encodes with iterative correction.
 HyperStyle~\cite{alaluf2022hyperstyle} uses HyperNetworks~\cite{ha2016hypernetworks} to edit the generator itself.
 Recent methods balance invertibility and editability by exploiting different latent depths and rates~\cite{xu2022transeditor,hu2022style,parmar2022spatially,wang2022high}, or human feedback~\cite{davis2022brain}.
 Learned latent space encoding is outside our scope.
 We invert by optimization, thus retaining flexibility.
 Encoders can improve efficiency, and most approaches are readily applicable to our solution.

-\textbf{Image editing.} GANSpace~\cite{harkonen2020ganspace} edits along PCA directions.
+\textbf{Image editing.} GANSpace~\cite{harkonen2020ganspace} edits images along PCA directions.
 Focusing on faces, InterFaceGAN~\cite{shen2020interpreting} and latent transformer~\cite{yao2021latent} search for directions to edit attributes such as age or expression, and REDs~\cite{balakrishnan2022rayleigh} performs attribute-based optimization to search for a traversal path per image.
 StyleCLIP\cite{patashnik2021styleclip} does text-guided optimization with CLIP embeddings~\cite{radford2021learning}.
 These editing methods aim to preserve identity.
 On the contrary, StyleID~\cite{le2022styleid} searches for disentangled identity dimensions to manipulate, while preserving other features.
 StyleFace~\cite{luo2022styleface} learns an identity projector to map to a space where identity is better disentangled, similar to the encoders of FICGAN~\cite{jeong2021ficgan}.
 However, due to the complex latent-space entanglement, a single global editing remains sub-optimal.
 To mitigate this, StyleFlow~\cite{abdal2021styleflow} conditions the editing on the desired attribute.
 However, a more robust and interpretable approach is to disentangle the generative process.
 SEAN~\cite{zhu2020sean} conditions the generation on semantic masks, enabling the transfer of specific semantic components.
 GAN-Control~\cite{shoshan2021gan} learns attribute encoders and enforces disentanglement of their latent spaces.
 SemanticStyleGAN~\cite{shi2022semanticstylegan} explicitly separates the generation of each semantic component.
-We build on it to train a generator that has both explicitly disentangled semantics and explicit latent spaces for high-level attributes.
-Rather than adapting a sub-optimal editing method to anonymization, our solution exploits this generator to propose a specialized solution for the various anonymization tasks.
+We redesign its architecture and training to create a generator that has not only explicitly disentangled semantics but also explicit latent spaces for high-level attributes.
+Rather than generic editing methods, not fit for image pairs, VerA exploits our tailored generator to propose specialized anonymization solutions.